Ralim/IronOS/README.md

 _This repository was formerly known as TS100, it's the same great code.
 Just with more supported devices._

-Originally conceived as an alternative firmware for the _TS100_, this firmware has evolved into a complex soldering equipment control firmware.
+Originally conceived as an alternative firmware for the _TS100_, this firmware has evolved into a complex soldering hardware control firmware.

-The firmware implements all of the standard features of a 'smart' soldering iron, with lots of little extras and tweaks.
+The firmware implements all of the standard features of a _smart_ soldering hardware, with lots of little extras and tweaks.
-I highly recommend reading the installation guide fully when installing on your iron.
+I highly recommend reading the installation guide fully when installing on your device.
 And after install just explore the settings menu.

-For soldering hardware that are designed to be powered by 'smart' power sources (PD and QC), the firmware supports settings around the negotiated power and voltage.
+For soldering hardware that are designed to be powered by _smart_ power sources (PD and QC), the firmware supports settings around the negotiated power and voltage.
 For soldering hardware that are designed to be powered by batteries (_TS100_ & _Pinecil_), settings for a cutoff voltage for battery protection are supported.

 Currently **31** languages are supported.
-When downloading the firmware for your soldering hardware, take note of the language code in the file name.
+When downloading the firmware for your soldering hardware, take note of the _language code_ in the file name.

 This project is considered feature complete for use on a daily basis, _so please suggest any feature improvements you would like!_